Ultraman (DC Comics): New 52 reboot

 Ultraman, originally Kal-Il, comes from a version of Krypton whose people were mean-spirited and selfish.
 Just before this Krypton was destroyed, Kal-Il's parents Jor-Il and Lara sent him to Earth-3 to one day seek vengeance against the being that destroyed Krypton (whom Jor-Il inadvertently summoned), teaching him to become the strongest being on the planet, or become nothing at all.
 Upon his arrival on Earth-3, the young Kal-Il coerced two alcoholic drug addicts, Johnny and Martha Kent, to adopt him, only to murder them years later once he had no further need of them.
 He went on to found the Crime Syndicate and take over the world.
 Ultraman is a violent, homicidal megalomaniac, as well as an elitist and Darwinist who values strength and selfishness, and hates weakness and altruism.
 After Earth-3 was devastated by the same being that destroyed Krypton-3, Ultraman leads the Crime Syndicate to the Prime Earth to conquer it.

-Ultraman possesses the standard powers of a Kryptonian, but is empowered by green Kryptonite and weakened by yellow sunlight.
-He was responsible for murdering Monocle when he claimed that the Crime Syndicate was the Justice League in disguise.
-Ultraman moved the moon in front of the sun to eclipse the Crime Syndicate's section of Earth as well as to protect himself from its rays.

-Ultraman lacks Superman's vulnerability to magic.
-In the final battle, Ultraman engages Alexander Luthor but is beaten, leaving Alexander to steal Deathstorm's powers.
-Ultraman later returns and attempts to attack Lex Luthor after he murders Alexander Luthor only to be weakened after Sinestro and Black Adam move the moon and expose him to yellow sunlight.
-Lex Luthor opts not to kill Ultraman and kills Atomica instead.
-Afterwards, Ultraman and Superwoman are arrested.

-In Darkseid War, Ultraman is killed by the Anti-Monitor.
-He is later resurrected in the Year of the Villain event.

-When Mister Oz sent Jon Kent to Earth 3 as part of Jon's eventual timeskip into an adult hero, Ultraman was revealed to have kidnapped and tortured Jon in a volcano at one point.
+During the "Darkseid War" storyline, Ultraman is released and given kryptonite to battle the former Anti-Monitor: Mobius.
+When Ultraman attacks Mobius by himself against Superman's advice, he is overpowered and killed.
+During the "Year of the Villain" storyline, Ultraman is restored alongside Earth-Three.